What are environmental economists made of?

 Bael and Bakshi’s focus on equity is a key component in their work.
 Placing a hard value on life may seem stark, but the economists say it is essential.

 “How do you put a dollar value on life?
 It’s priceless!
 But if we don’t, we run the risk of undervaluing it and there’s a much higher cost of losing out,” Bakshi said.

 Minnesota has been at the forefront of progressive environmental policy for years; however, both economists sense a deepening divide between policy and science that should not exist.

-Environmental economics as a concept emerged in the midst of a massive environmental movement that swept through the country .
+Environmental economics as a concept emerged in the midst of a massive environmental movement that swept through the country in the 1960s.

 Today, the question is less about whether people should protect the environment, and more on how they can reduce pollution while also enjoying the benefits of economic growth.